robinagandhi/swa/slides/lecture-4/include/design-for-software-se.md

 ???

-- Data flows provide a significantly simple system/software view when compare to control flow.
+One reason for the popularity of DFDs for security design analysis is that they provide a  simple view of the system.
+They are visual representation of data flows through a software program.

 ---